Sairyss/domain-driven-hexagon/README.md

 ## Domain Events

 Domain event indicates that something happened in a domain that you want other parts of the same domain (in-process) to be aware of.
-Domain events are just messages pushed to a domain event dispatcher in the same process.
+Domain events are just messages pushed to an in-memory domain event dispatcher.

 For example, if a user buys something, you may want to: